 Social media posts about the book will include the hashtags #ClosedRanks and #WhitehurstCase.
-To read the press release for the book, click here.
+To read the press release, click here.

 The book’s release event was held on Thursday, November 1 at the Read Herring Bookstore in downtown Montgomery and was covered by the Montgomery Advertiser and WSFA.
 If you missed the event, the store has autographed copies in stock.
-The next public event will be at Auburn University at Montgomery on November 27 at 4:00 PM.
+The next public event will be at the Homewood Public Library on January 22.

 To schedule a signing or book talk, please use the contact form on the About page.
-While most people think of signings and talks as public events that occur in bookstores or on college campuses, Foster will also schedule private invitation-only readings and discussions at homes (“house concerts”) and churches.
+While most people think of signings and talks as public events that occur in bookstores or on college campuses, Foster will also schedule invitation-only readings and discussions with book clubs, civic organizations, and school groups.

 Upcoming events (all open to the public):